Trees in graphs of large linear cliquewidth: The Dichotomy Lemma in the non-local case

-Assume the orientation from the above claim.
-This means that the witness $v$ for the problem is connected to neither $b_1$ nor $b_2$.
-(It is also not connected to $a$, since otherwise $A$ would be entangled with itself.)
-Here is a picture of the witness for the problem: \numpic{118}{pic:problem-one-context} Using the same argument as in Claim~\ref{claim:wlog-flip}, we can assume without loss of generality that if $B_1$ and $B_2$ are entangled, then they are oriented in the direction $B_1 \to B_2$.
-This means that for every disjoint nodes $X_1$ and $X_2$, the connections between colours $b_1,a,b_2$ look like this: \numpic{119}{pic:problem-one-orientations} Consider a separated bicontext $X_1,X_2 \subset X$ in the class, with a separating node $Y$.
-The pattern from Picture~\ref{pic:problem-one-context} appears in the context $Y \subset X$, and the pattern from Picture~\ref{pic:both-kinds-of-orientations} appears between the nodes $X_1$ and $X_2$.
-This shows that the bicontext covers one of the following binary graph terms, depending on whether $B_1$ is entangled with $B_2$: \mypic{120} These terms were proved to be obstructions in Claim~\ref{claim:polarisation-branching-term-one}.
-Therefore, we can apply the Covering Lemma to show that $\Tt$ covers a regular branching class.
-Since this contradicts the assumption of the lemma, it follows that problem~\ref{no-cut:reason-one} cannot arise.
+The two case disjunctions above lead to four different cases, which are similar.
+To reduce the total number of cases, we perform superflips of $A,B_1$ and $B_2$ so that $B_1 \to A \to B_2$ (this case will be best for pictures).
+This means that $y$ is connected to neither $X.b_1$ nor $X.b_2$.
+It is also not connected to $X.a$, since otherwise $A$ would be entangled with itself.
+Here is a picture of the situation, where we display an induce subgraph of the graph term of $X \subset Y$ (after performing the adequate superflips): \numpic{118}{pic:problem-one-context} Again up to performing another superflip, we can assume without loss of generality that if $B_1$ and $B_2$ are entangled, then they are oriented in the direction $B_1 \to B_2$.
+This means that for every disjoint nodes $X$ and $X'$ such that $(X,e)$ and $(X',e)$ are oriented by $\to$, the connections between ports $b_1,a,b_2$ look like this: \numpic{119}{pic:problem-one-orientations} Consider a separated bicontext $X,X' \subset Z \subset Y$ in the class.
+Up to exchanging $X$ and $X'$, we assume that $(X,e)$ and $(X',e)$ are oriented by $\to$.
+Then the graph term from Picture~(\ref{pic:problem-one-context}) is an induced subgraph of the graph term induced by the context $Z \subset Y$, and one of the graph terms from Picture~(\ref{pic:problem-one-orientations}) is an induced subgraph of the binary graph term induced by $X,X' \subset Z$.
+This shows that the bicontext $X,X' \subset Y$ covers one of the templates from the obstruction duo $F$, which we recall for convenience: \mypic{173} Moreover, the choice of which obstruction from the duo depends on whether $B_1$ and $B_2$ are entangled, which depends on the class but not on the choice of the separated bicontext $X,X' \subset Y$.
+It is a direct check that leaves cover the corresponding initial graph, and therefore, since the Strahler number is unbounded, one of the obstructions from the duo $F$ is covered.

-\paragraph*{Problem~\ref{no-cut:reason-two}} We now consider the problem where there are two witness vertices that are on different sides, but their connection (edge or non-edge) violates the equivalence in Definition~\ref{def:consistent-cut}.
-Since these vertices use non-local supercolours, the same remarks as for Problem~\ref{no-cut:reason-one} show that they cannot belong to $X$.
-Each of these two witness vertices has its own supercolour, and there is another entangled supercolour that is used to assign a side.
-Therefore, there are up to four supercolours involved, some of which may be equal to each other.
-We study the different cases, in increasing order of the number of supercolours that are involved in the analysis.